Coming from America

 Still interested in immigration?

 Okay.
 Canada is almost certain to welcome someone like you and your family members (if you’re all coming) with open arms.
 The odds are overwhelming that if you have thought it through, come to terms with the decision, and make this northern leap of faith, you won’t go back, except as a visitor with a Canadian passport in hand.
+Canada provides all new immigrants access to settlement and integration services free of cost.
+These include job search, employment preparation, career bridging and mentoring programs for those wanting to re-start their careers in Canada.

 Let’s explore the pros and cons of Canada, and look at what immigration involves.
 Click the links below to get started: